 - Regularly revise your syllabus to avoid forgetting

 - Take breaks and relax yourself to avoid tiredness and monotony

-- Refer topics and books recommended by the toppers and experts.
+- Refer topics and books recommended by Knowledge Planet faculty members

 - Keep short notes handy for last minute revision

 - Attempt numerous JEE Advanced mock tests to feel actual exam environment

 - Solve numerous previous years sample papers and analyse your speed, accuracy after each practice session.

 - Stay positive and dedicated to your goal